 - It has very low amounts of caffeine and the amount is balanced by its rich antioxidant properties.
 So if you want to experience caffeine benefits without compromising on the antioxidant part – this is the tea to go for.

 - White tea can also help with hair fall.
-It contains EGCG, which has been backed by several studies in its role to buck up hair growth and promote healthy scalp.
+It contains EGCG, which has been backed by several studies in its role to buck up hair growth and promote a healthy scalp.

 White tea decreases the level of cortisol in your body by 50% within an hour of consumption.
 Due to its chemically complex nature, it has some very positive effects on brain neurotransmitters.
 Moreover, the EGCG present in it also reduces symptoms of depression by 44%.
 Impressive, right?
 White tea is definitely turning out to be a magical drink and with more people becoming aware of its benefits, it’ll soon make an entry into the superfood list.